 Every time a spike or drop in signals for your area of interest is detected, it is added as a Key Event on the date graph.
 This alerting engine takes the burden off your team, freeing up valuable time by substituting the requirement to manually check in regularly on areas of interest for sudden developments.
 It helps ensure that your teams won't miss out on big developments that demand attention.
 If there is a significant change in signals within your area of interest, ITONICS sends an email alert to you.

 The ITONICS vision for augmenting human understanding with machine intelligence lets each component do what it does best.
 An innovator's ingenuity and strategic thinking are essential to interpret weak signals.
-But with the machine intelligence in the ITONICS INNOVATION OS, you can say goodbye to manual and resource-heavy tracking.
-Automate your monitoring process and get to what matters faster.
+But with the machine intelligence in the ITONICS Innovation OS, you can say goodbye to manual and resource-heavy tracking of trends and technologies.
+Automate your monitoring process with tech and trend monitoring tools and get to what matters faster.
 Experience the benefits of ITONICS today with a free demo.